SkelegonDK/ElevenTools/docs/design.md

 4. Scalability
    - Design considerations for handling increased load and larger datasets
    - Efficient voice generation and preview system

+5. Testing
+   - OpenRouter integration is fully tested, with all tests passing as of 2025-05-26 (see tests/test_api/test_openrouter_functions.py)

 ## Future Vision